 Benefits of using a marketing planner

-A streamlined marketing plan is one of the cornerstones of a successful strategy.
+A streamlined marketing plan is one of the cornerstones of successful integrated content marketing.
 Here’s how a planner can support your strategy and help in everyday work:

 A marketing planner is your single source of truth, providing you with a birds-eye overview of all your marketing projects.
 Many tools include customizable views, so you can easly organize your work in a calendar, kanban board or high-level list.